Last Days of Life (PDQ®)–Patient Version

 - The decision to use blood transfusions in advanced cancer depends on goals of care and other factors.

-- Patients should decide whether or not they want cardiopulmonary resuscitation (CPR).
+- People should decide whether or not they want cardiopulmonary resuscitation (CPR).

 Decisions about whether to use life-sustaining treatments that may extend life in the final weeks or days cause a great deal of confusion and anxiety.
 Some of these treatments are ventilator use, parenteral nutrition, and dialysis.

-- What are the patient’s goals of care?
+- What are the person’s goals of care?

-- How would the possible benefits of life-sustaining treatments help reach the patient's goals of care, and how likely would this be?
+- How would the possible benefits of life-sustaining treatments help reach the person's goals of care, and how likely is the desired outcome?

-- How would the possible harms of life-sustaining treatments affect the patient's goals of care?
+- How would the possible harms of life-sustaining treatments affect the person's goals of care?
 Is the possible benefit worth the possible harm?

 - Besides possible benefits and harms of life-sustaining treatments, what else can affect the decision?

-- Are there other professionals, such as a chaplain or medical ethicist, who could help the patient or family decide about life-sustaining treatments?
+- Are there other resources, such as palliative care, a chaplain, or a medical ethicist, that could help the person or family make decisions about life-sustaining treatments?

-Choices about care and treatment at the end of life should be made while the patient is able to make them.
+Choices about care and treatment at the end of life should be made while the person is able to make them.